 - Clinical Trials for Weight Management

 To reach or stay at a healthy weight, how much you eat is just as important as what you eat.
 Do you know how much food is enough for you?
 Do you understand the difference between a portion and a serving?
-The information below explains portions and servings, and provides tips to help you eat just enough for you.
+The information below explains portions and servings, and it provides tips to help you eat just enough for you.

 What is the difference between a portion and a serving?

 Figure 1.
-Updated Nutrition Facts Label
+Nutrition Facts label

 Figure 2.
-FDA Serving Size Changes
+FDA serving size changes

 How much should I eat?

-The Dietary Guidelines for Americans 2015-2020 can give you an idea of how many calories you may need each day based on your age, sex, and physical activity level.
+- The Dietary Guidelines for Americans, 2020–2025 can give you an idea of how many calories you may need each day based on your age, sex, and physical activity level.